Home / Can Thermal Cameras Make Safe Cities Even Safer?

 Imagine thermal cameras scattered throughout a metropolitan area ensuring that any risk to the city’s security, safety, and stability will be spotted and responded to accordingly regardless of visibility challenges including rainy nights or even the bright glaring sun.
-Optic manufacturers like Vumii, the security and safety brand of Opgal offers precisely these types of innovative safe city thermal imaging solutions.
+Thermal camera manufacturers for security and safety, such as Opgal, offer precisely these types of innovative safe city thermal imaging solutions.

 Maintaining a safe city is an increasing challenge for local municipalities and its law enforcement agencies.
 Violent crime rates are increasing at a rapid pace throughout the US.
 Even in relatively small cities like Bangor, Maine whose violent crime rate is currently at a whopping 90.3% (a 46.8% increase from 2007 when their crime rate was a mere 61.5%).
 Sioux Falls, South Dakota is another example of a small city with big crime problems.
 Their violent crime has risen at a dramatic pace of 49.7% over the past five years!
 As crime rates increase, the demand for security measures doesn’t seem to be able to keep pace.
 Thermal cameras strategically placed throughout an urban area provides the law’s eyes with a tactical advantage allowing them visual contact and insight into practically every street corner regardless of lighting conditions and visibility.
 This dramatically increases the efficiency in their response.